Forensic Gait Analysis and Forensic Gait Comparison

-Criminal gait comparison or forensic gait analysis (as it is commonly called) involves evaluation of the distinct features gait (or the manner in which a suspect walks) and comparing those gait features to those of a criminal walking (often captured on surveillance video footage or CCTV).
+Criminal gait comparison or forensic gait analysis (as it is commonly called) involves evaluation of features of gait (the manner that a suspect or person walks or runs) and comparing those gait features (or a combination of those features) to those of a criminal walking or running (often captured on surveillance video footage or CCTV).

-As a forensic podiatrist, Dr. Nirenberg is one of a few forensic gait experts in the United States (USA) who has expertise linking (and unlinking) criminals captured on video walking or running to that of suspects by comparing distinct features of their gait (how they walk or run).
+As a forensic podiatrist, Dr. Nirenberg is a forensic gait expert who is available for cases in the United States (USA), Canada and worldwide.
+He has expertise linking (and unlinking) criminals captured on video (often walking) to that of suspects or other persons by comparing features of their gait (their style or manner of walking).

 Understanding Forensic Gait Analysis

-Forensic gait analysis or comparison falls into the field of forensic podiatry and biomechanics.
-Gait refers broadly to how people or animals move and typically gait in forensic cases it refers to the distinct features of how a criminal walks or run (often during a criminal act or criminal activity).
+Forensic gait analysis or forensic gait comparison falls into the field of forensic podiatry and biomechanics.
+Gait refers broadly to the style or manner that people walk or run and typically gait in forensic cases refers to the features of how a criminal walks or runs (often during a criminal act, at a crime scene or associated with criminal activity).

-Analysis of Criminal Walking (Gait) at Crime Scenes
+Analysis of Criminal Walking or Forensic Gait Analysis at Crime Scenes

-Today in America the use of video cameras for surveillance of businesses and personal property is widespread and as a result, criminals may be seen on video footage walking or running while in the act of performing a crime or while walking to or from the scene of the crime.
+Today in America the use of video cameras for surveillance (CCTV video) of businesses and personal property is widespread and as a result criminals may be seen on video footage walking or running while in the act of performing a crime or while walking to or from the scene of the crime.

-To utilize forensic gait analysis or comparison a suspect is necessary for comparison.
-Investigators should be aware that the criminal captured on surveillance video may have visited the crime scene earlier in the day or in the days prior to the criminal act and this earlier video footage may reveal a person of interest.
-Should a person of interest be identified in the earlier video footage, the gait of the person of interest and the criminal can be compared/analyzed.
+To utilize forensic gait analysis or gait comparison, a suspect is necessary for comparison.
+Investigators should be aware that the criminal captured on surveillance video (CCTV) may have visited the crime scene earlier in the day or in the days prior to the criminal act and this earlier video footage may reveal a person of interest.
+Should a person of interest be identified in the earlier video footage, the gait of the person of interest and the criminal may be compared/analyzed.

 Should investigators make an arrest based in part on how the criminal and suspect walk, an expert analysis of the suspect’s walk may be beneficial in helping the jury reach a conclusion that the criminal in the surveillance video and suspect walk with similar gait features (if this is the case).
 Defendant attorneys may wish to have the manner of walking of their client analyzed by an expert in cases where they believe their client’s gait differs from that of the criminal in question.

-Dr. Nirenberg’s Forensic Podiatry and Gait Expertise Background
+Dr. Nirenberg’s Forensic Podiatry and Forensic Gait Expertise

-As a forensic podiatrist, Dr. Nirenberg has used his expertise to link footprints and footwear to suspects and testified in court in these situations in the United States.
-His expert forensic podiatry testimony in U.S. courts has helped convict criminals, and he has assisted American investigators in analyzing distinctive features of suspects and criminals manner of walking.
+As a forensic podiatrist in the USA Dr. Nirenberg has used his expertise to link footprints and footwear to suspects and testified in court in these situations in the United States.
+His expert forensic podiatry testimony in U.S. courts has helped convict criminals in regard to their footprint or footwear, and he has assisted American investigators in analyzing distinctive features of suspects and criminals manner of walking.

 Additional information about forensic gait comparison and analysis can be found in Police Chief Magazine –

-Brief History of the Use of Gait in United States Courts
+Brief History of the Use of Forensic Gait in United States Courts

-Analysis and comparison of the way a criminal walks (or runs) may be used to help rule in or rule out suspects, and investigators in the United States (or elsewhere) should feel free to request Dr. Nirenberg’s expert advice on how to best obtain surveillance video of suspects in criminal matters (ideally, prior to making an arrest).
+Forensic gait analysis and comparison of the way a criminal walks (or moves or runs) on video (CCTV) may be assistive to law enforcment in helping to rule in or rule out suspects, and investigators in the United States (or elsewhere) should feel free to request Dr. Nirenberg’s advice on how to best obtain surveillance video of suspects in criminal matters (ideally, prior to making an arrest)

-If you have a civil or criminal case in the USA (or elsewhere) in which the way the person in questions walks – their gait – may be relevant, feel free to call or e-mail Dr. Nirenberg at (219)663-2273 or email@example.com.
+If you have a matter related to gait in the USA (or elsewhere) in which the way the person in question walks – their gait – may be relevant, feel free to call or e-mail Dr. Nirenberg to discuss how forensic gait analysis or comparison may assist your case.
+Dr. Nirenberg can be reached at (219)663-2273 or Email Us.